 Events at venues serving food and drink

-It can be useful to contact the local health authority/municipality for help in evaluating whether the plans count as an event or not.
+It can be useful to contact the local health authority/municipality for help in evaluating whether the plans are considered to be an event or not.

-Events and summer activities of longer duration for children and adolescents
+Events and activities of longer duration for children and adolescents

 Guardians should avoid staying in common areas associated with the event / activity beyond that necessary for delivery and collection.
 Parents should also keep at least 1 metre distance to other children and adults.

 Everyone should be encouraged to use alternatives to public transport to and from the activity.
 If shared transport is used, the infection control advice should be followed, including avoiding mixing groups.